MathijsvH5/seeder_GO2/README.md

 If you only want to test the locomotion and planting sequence without SLAM mapping or the physical ESP32 trigger, you can run this entirely wirelessly directly on the robot's onboard computer.

 **1. Connect to the Robot:**
-Open a terminal and establish a wireless SSH connection:
+Open a terminal and establish a wireless SSH connection (code: 123):
 ```bash
 ssh unitree@192.168.6.111
 ```